wilg/mediaman/README.md

 **Mediaman manages your media, man.**

 Have video files you need to organize?
 DVD backups or something?
+Need to do some batch operations?
+Get everything in order.
+Mediaman has you covered.

-## Usage
+## Command-Line Usage

 Mediaman comes with a command line interface called, cleverly enough, `mediaman`.
 There's a few little commands for you.

-#### Add to Library
+### Add to Library (`mediaman add`)

-    $ mediaman add ~/path/to/movie.mp4

-This will take the video file at the passed in path and try to organize it into a library directory structure.
-Mediaman will try to figure out what the video file represents, and if it can, download metadata about the film or television show.

-It does this based on a few simple rules:
+The add command will probably be what you use the most.
+It does a few things:

-- Movies

-  If the filename contains text followed by a year, it's assumed to be a movie.
+1. Figures out what type of media this file represents.

+2. Puts it in a simple, easily navigable folder structure.

+3. Downloads metadata and artwork about the video and saves it.

+4. (Optionally) Adds the video to iTunes.

+#### Usage

+    $ mediaman add ~/movie/file/or/folder

+Interesting options:

+- `--batch` or `-b`: Adds each file or folder in the passed-in folder to the library.
+(Not recursive.)
+- `--library` or `-l`: : Media library base folder to sort into.
+(Defaults to `.`)
+- `--itunes`: Tries to add the video file to iTunes after all is said and done.

+#### Understanding the Media

+The **[ToName gem](https://github.com/o-sam-o/toname)** is responsible for the majority of this smartness, but it can't guess everything.

+Here's the general way Mediaman categorizes media files:

+- **Movies**: Text followed by a four-digit year.

   For example: `Star Wars (1977)` or `star.wars.1977.stereo`.

-- TV Shows

-  If the filename contains season and episode number info, it's assumed to be a TV show.
+- **TV Shows**: A name followed by season and episode number information.

-  For example: `Star Trek The Next Generation S02E03`.
+  For example: `Star Trek The Next Generation S02E03` or `Psych 3x02`.

-- Other Media

-  Anything else is considered "Other Media".
+- Anything else is considered **Other Media**.

-The parsing logic is handled by the [ToName gem](https://github.com/o-sam-o/toname).
+#### Library Folder Structure

-Then it will throw it into a pretty folder for you.
-Like this:
+Once it figures out what your media is it will throw it into a pretty folder for you.
+Like:

-    ../Movies/Star Wars (1977).mov
+    ~/Movies/Star Wars (1977).mov

-or

-    ../TV Shows/Star Trek - The Next Generation/Season 2/2x03 - Elementary, Dear Data.mov
+    ~/TV Shows/Star Trek - The Next Generation/Season 2/2x03 - Elementary, Dear Data.mov

-The library root directory is your current directory, or pass in something else with the `-l` flag.
+    ~/Other Media/Information About Sharks.pdf

-If it can, it will add the media's metadata (including artwork) to an `mp4` or `mkv` file using Subler.
+If it can, it will add the media's metadata (including artwork) to an `mp4` or `mkv` file using [MiniSubler](https://github.com/supapuerco/mini_subler).

-The artwork image and metadata (in YAML format) will also be saved for your reference in an `Extras` folder in the same directory as the movie file.
+The artwork image and metadata (in [YAML format](http://www.yaml.org)) will also be saved for your reference in an `Extras` folder in the same directory as the movie file.

-#### Get Metadata Only
+### Viewing Metadata (`mediaman metadata`)

 To view a YAML-formatted printout of as much metadata as Mediaman can muster, just use: